LorenzoBettini/ansible-fedora-playbook/README.md

 ansible-playbook -i local -v playbook-fedora-gnome.yml -K
 ```

+In case, you can skip a few steps, e.g., `--skip-tags latex`.

 For local quick testing of single tasks, include them in `test-tasks-playbook.yml` and then:

 ```